ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 Please get a [developer account on mbed](https://developer.mbed.org/account/signup/).

-You might want to read the page [explaining how to connect your board to your computer](serial_communication.md) - especial if you're using Windows.
+You might want to read the page [explaining how to connect your board to your computer](serial_communication.md) - especially if you're using Windows.